 CTRL + ALT + ⇧

-Edit Current Subtitle is great from reviewing also.
+Edit Current Subtitle is also great for reviewing .
 If you are reviewing the subtitles, whether it be your own, or auto-captions, just use CTRL + ALT + ⇧ (up-arrow).
-Wherever the red line (playhead) is, it will pull the subtitle it is in, into the subtitling editing area.
+Whichever subtitle falls under the playhead (red line) at that moment will become editable.

-The subtitle in the timeline will turn grey, meaning you are in editing mode for that subtitle.
-Now you can edit that subtitle.
-Hit Enter when you are done editing and it saves it and returns the subtitle back to blue.
+The subtitle in the timeline will turn grey, meaning you are in edit mode for that subtitle.
+Now you can edit the subtitle.
+Hit Enter when you are done editing to save your changes.

 CTRL + ALT + S